Project details

 By encouraging join-up between health systems and employment support, Connect to Work will support those, primarily, currently outside the workforce and facing greater labour market disadvantages, to stay in work and get back into work.
 In turn, supporting the Government’s ambition for a more inclusive economy, supporting local people to realise their potential and supporting local and national growth.

-In England and Wales, Connect to Work funding will support around 100,000 disabled people with health conditions and those with complex barriers to get into employment and on in work.
-In the North East, this programme will support 13,500 residents.
+In England and Wales, Connect to Work funding will support around 100,000 disabled people with health conditions and those with complex barriers to get into work and stay in work.
+In the North East, Connect to Work will support over 13,500 residents between 1st October 2025 and 31st March 2030.

 Connect to Work is a voluntary programme, providing a specific form of support targeted at the right people at the right time, based on their individual circumstances.
 The programme will deliver the evidence-based Supported Employment model, ‘place, train, and maintain’, via two different types of interventions - Individual Placement and Support (IPS) and Supported Employment Quality Framework (SEQF), also referred to as Local Supported Employment (LSE).